CodePushGo/website/src/content/blog/en/monitor-ota-updates-in-capacitor-apps.md

 npx @capgo/cli init
 ```

-This plugin works seamlessly with Capacitor 6 and 7, making it compatible with a range of app versions.
+This plugin works seamlessly with React Native 6 and 7, making it compatible with a range of app versions.

 ### Managing Update Versions